 Strategically planting trees around your in-ground pool can make it feel and look like an integral part of your backyard’s landscape.
 You don’t want to plant just any tree near your pool, though.
 Many trees shed leaves, flowers, and fruit that can litter your pool and clog cleaning equipment.

-To save yourself the trouble of cleaning up after messy trees every time you want to use your pool, look for species that won’t shed during the swimming season.
+To save yourself the trouble of cleaning up leaves from messy trees every time you want to use your pool, look for species that won’t shed during the swimming season.

 You also have to be careful about the size of trees you plant near your in-ground pool.
 If the tree’s roots expand too much, they could damage the pool’s plumbing or concrete structure.
 If they aren’t rooted enough, they could topple over onto your screened-in pool (or even your home).